c12i/collinsmuriuki.github.io/_posts/2020-04-14-wasm-tutorial.md

 This component also contains an input field for entering the desired length of the password and a button whose click event is handled by our `generatePassword` callback.

 We create our `generatePassword` callback using React's `useCallback` hook to memoize the password generation logic from web assembly.
 We also import our `wasm-pass` package here.
 Notice how we use the `import` function rather than the regular ES6 `import` syntax.
 This is because currently, web assembly can only be loaded dynamically by the browser.
-This import function will return a `Promise`, therefore to gain access to our `wasm-pass` module, we will need to `await` the `Promise`.
+This import function will return a `Promise`, therefore to gain access to our `wasm-pass` module, we use the `Promise.then` syntax.

-Inside this callback, we make a call to our `generate` function from our wasm module which in turn updates the password state via `setPassword`.
+Inside this callback, we call the `generate` function from our wasm module which in turn updates the password state via `setPassword`.
 We also call `parseInt` to cast our numeric string `input` to a number.

 Finally, we call the `useEffect` hook and subscribe to any changes to our input state, where we call our  `generatePassword` function as a side effect.